-If you love roadside attractions as we do, you will not want to miss snapping a family photo in front of the Giant Dalmatian Fire Hydrant that sits just in front of the Fire Museum of Texas.
-It’s a trendy Instagrammable photo.
+If you love roadside attractions, you will not want to miss snapping a family photo in front of these huge landmarks _________

 Beaumont Botanical Gardens

-Running, playing, and cutting up as a family is how we enjoy ourselves while getting a little exercise on a road trip.
+Running, playing, and cutting up as a family are how we enjoy ourselves while getting a little exercise on a road trip.
 This trip was a fun family outing and the perfect environment for capturing memories on camera.

 Several people were walking around getting their photos taken by photographers, even on this chilly day.
 Beaumont Botanical Gardens is a charming place to explore with the kids.